tiendc/go-deepcopy/README.md

 ### Ignore copying struct fields

-- By default, matching fields will be copied between.
-If you don't want to copy them, use tag `required`.
+- By default, matching fields will be copied.
+If you don't want to copy a field, use tag `-`.

   [Playground](https://go.dev/play/p/RtlmWN1AEsy)